sanskrit/raw_etexts_english/blogs/manasataramgini/2006-09-20_the-worship-of-the-panchakshari-vidya-of-shiva.md

 +++
-title = "The worship of the pa~nchAkSharI vidyA ofxa0shiva"
+title = "The worship of the pa~nchAkSharI vidyA of shiva"

 +++
 Late in the evening the my clansmen and me left by an uncomfortable bus